Pigweed, Knotgrass or wireweed

 Wireweed (Polygonum aviculare).

-Wireweed is also known as prostrate Knotweed, Pigweed and Knotgrass, and is a common weed of amenity turf.
+Wireweed (Polygonum aviculare) is also known as Prostrate Knotweed, Pigweed and Knotgrass, and is a common weed of amenity turf.
 It is a problem on heavily worn and compact soils such as council sports grounds.
+You can even see this weed thriving in cracks in pathways.

-On golf courses and sports grounds, Wireweed thrives in irrigated areas, is very resistant to heavy use and is often found in goal mouths.
+On golf courses and sports grounds, Wireweed thrives in irrigated areas, is very resistant to heavy use, and you can often see it in goal mouths.

 Wireweed favours a soil pH greater than five.
-Soil compaction and heavy nitrogen use also favour it, but pigweed also tolerates drought and low fertility soils.
+Soil compaction and heavy N use also favour it, but Wireweed also tolerates drought and low fertility soils.

 Wireweed is a good indicator weed for soil compaction.